ForTheWinn/docs/docs/swap.md

 # FTWSwap

-FTWSwap is a Decentralized Finance (DeFi) platform where users can convert assets, provide liquidity, and earn yield through staking.
-The FTWSwap token (NEP) functions as the rewards token users can earn by adding liquidity to liquidity pools and staking their liquidity pool tokens (LP tokens).
+FTWSwap is a Decentralized Finance (DeFi) platform where users can swap, provide liquidity, and earn swap fees.
 The platform facilitates automated transactions between cryptocurrency tokens on the Neo N3 blockchain through the use of smart contracts.

 ## ASSET ACTIONS

 The FTWSwap DeFi platform is compiled of several asset actions users can take: **Swap**, **Create a Pool**, **Add Liquidity**, **Remove Liquidity**, **Stake LP tokens**, and **Unstake**.
-Users can perform any of these actions in Swap and Farm pages.
+Users can perform any of these actions in [FTWSwap page](https://www.forthewin.network/#/swap).

 ### SWAP